 if interested in a CV, please email me at firstname.lastname@example.org

 Luke Martin is an experimental composer, performer, and poet currently living in Boston, MA.
-His work focuses on the concepts of silence, blandness, and community and is primarily interested in exploring limits of perception.
+His work focuses on the concepts of silence, blandness, and social sculpture and is primarily interested in exploring limits of perception.

 Some (current) artistic concerns include: composition as engagement in process(es); composition as perception / attention; being in the world; consideration of performance / composition from a point of silence or doing nothing; critiquing the self-desire to do something (more); listening; field recording; composition as fundamentally social; sound as always happening; sound as incidental / by-product of (other) processes; how we engage in pre-determined or taken-for-granted processes constantly; also, constant creation of (new) processes or compositions by everyone/thing everywhere; layering of communal activity located on the edges or outside of perception; meeting / communicating / seeing / listening / being in a fog; silence as fog; silence as being in the world; position of relationality between subject and object; being bored or engaging with boredom as being in the world / being creative; potential.